garrett-ordner/friendly-pages/README.md

 For overlay image, the placeholder photo is  "assets/images/pic_home.jpg".
 Replace "pic_home.jpg" with your image.
 Be mindful that you include the correct extension (e.g. ".png" or ".jpg") Note that it will be zoomed to fit the large homepage image space.

 Below the second "---" is the actual content.
-Remove everything between this second "---" and line 40, where the comment states "Here there be dragons".
-Only delete the rest of the page if you want to get rid of the map.
-Otherwise, don't touch it at all.
+Remove everything between this second "---" and the comment stating "Here there be dragons".
+Only delete the rest of the page after this comment if you want to get rid of the map.
+Otherwise, don't touch it.
 Replace the text you deleted with your own text and click "Commit Changes".

 ## Sub-step 4: Edit your "About", "Visit Us", and "Contact" pages.